tglucksmann/buybitcoinworldwide.github.io/_wallets/ledger-nano.md

 buy: yes
 buy_url: http://buybitcoinww.co/Ledger_Wallet
 contribute: ledger-nano
-summary: When you own bitcoins, storing and protecting them is your own responsibility.
-The Ledger Nano is accessible to all, and secured thanks to highest banking industry standards.
-Your account can be backed up and restored if your Nano is lost or stolen.
-You can use your Ledger Nano on any computer, PC, Mac or Linux.
-Anybody can install and use it without technical skills.
+summary: Ledger is a Bitcoin security company based in Paris, France.
+The Ledger Nano, built upon a CC EAL5+ smartcard, is one of Ledger's three Bitcoin hardware walelts.
+The Nano is a small, key-sized device that connects to your computer's USB port.
+It stores your Bitcoin private keys offline and signs transactions in its secure environment.
+It can be safely used on a malware infected computer if setup correctly.
+The Nano can be used on any computer or on an Android device with an OTG cable.
 weight: 9
 ---
 When you own bitcoins, storing and protecting them is your own responsibility.
 The Ledger Nano is accessible to all, and secured thanks to highest banking industry standards.
 Your account can be backed up and restored if your Nano is lost or stolen.
 You can use your Ledger Nano on any computer, PC, Mac or Linux.
 Anybody can install and use it without technical skills.